thumper/thumper.github.io/_posts/2017-05-07-lending-club.md

 Other blogs describe timing your funding with when new opportunities are added to the platform so that you get the best pick of loan applicants.
-Also, charge offs tend to level off after the first six months, so there's an opportunity to by notes from other lenders.
+Also, charge offs tend to level off after the first six months, so there's an opportunity to buy notes from other lenders.
 My feeling in the end was that specialized (and automated) tools are necessary for an investor to make a rate of return better than the stock market on the Lending Club platform.